cassied22/AC215_Dashers/src/ml-pipeline/README.md

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">

-# Automated Data Processing, Model Training and Machine Learning Pipeline  in github action
+# Automated Data Processing, Model Training/Deployment and Machine Learning Pipeline  in github action
 We have set up the CI/CD pipeline to automate the machine learning workflow in github action.
 [Workflow file](../../.github/workflows/ml-pipeline.yml)

 To run Machine Learning Pipelines on updates to the codebase, add the following to code commit comment to the `main` branch: